preelshh/portfolio-var-calculator/README.md

 ## Why Monte Carlo over Parametric?

 Parametric VaR assumes returns are normally distributed, which underestimates tail risk.
-Real markets have fat tails - crashes happen more often than normal distributions predict.
+Real markets have fat tails: crashes happen more often than normal distributions predict.
 Monte Carlo doesn't assume any distribution, so it captures these extreme events better.

 ## Features